abazad/imageOptimization/README.md

 1x = Normal size.
 Exactly how it is in the artboard.

 2x = Double the dimensions of the width and height - so technically 4x the size.
-This is how you make retina iamges - the developer will then use CSS to squish the image back down to half the size, making the image super dense with pixels.
+This is how you make retina images - the developer will then use CSS to squish the image back down to half the size, making the image super dense with pixels.
 The result is a super clean rasterized image.

 #### Vector: